lambdaclass/concrete/ROADMAP.md

 where source-level proof stops.

-Done when: SSA, target/toolchain, optimization, ABI/layout, stdlib evidence, and incremental build contracts are explicit enough for release evidence.
+Done when: SSA, target/toolchain, optimization, ABI/layout, stdlib evidence, and Phase 8.5 incremental build contracts are explicit enough for release evidence; the supported SSA-to-BackendIR translation slice is independently replayable; and every boundary after that slice remains explicitly trusted.

 1. Stabilize SSA as the only backend contract.
 2. Document target/toolchain model: triple, data layout, linker, runtime/startup,